nats-io/nats.deno/README.md

 The `UPDATE` event notifies whenever the client receives a cluster configuration update.
 The `ServersChanged` interface provides two arrays: `added` and `deleted` listing the servers that were added or removed.

+The `LDM` event notifies that the current server has signaled that it is running in _Lame Duck Mode_ and will evict clients.
+Depending on the server configuration policy, the client may want to initiate an ordered shutdown, and initiate a new connection to a different server in the cluster.

 ```javascript
 const nc = await connect(opts);